Farranfore–Valentia Harbour line: History

-A plan to extend the 1834 Dublin and Kingstown Railway to Valentia Harbour by that railway's engineer, Charles Blacker Vignoles, for the establishment of a transatlantic port, was to prove too ambitious and came to nothing.
-The Great Southern and Western Railway Company (GS&WR) had opened its to section in 1859, and in 1871 the independent Killorgan Railway company was formed to construct a line from the GS&WR station but in the event was unable to raise the finance.
+A plan – the Killarney and Valencia Railway – to extend the 1834 Dublin and Kingstown Railway to Valentia Harbour by that railway's engineer, Charles Blacker Vignoles, for the establishment of a transatlantic port, was approved by the Killarney and Valencia Railway Act 1847 (10 & 11 Vict. c. lxiii), but it was to prove too ambitious and came to nothing.

+The Great Southern and Western Railway Company (GS&WR) had opened its to section in 1859, and the independent Killorglin Railway Company was formed by the Killorglin Railway Act 1871 (34 & 35 Vict. c. clxxvii) to construct a line from the GS&WR station but in the event was unable to raise the finance.

-The GS&WR was to acquire that authority to build the line in 1880, and opened the 12.5 mile rail link between Farranfore and Iveragh Road in Killorglin with the Irish gauge of on 15 January 1885.
+The GS&WR was to acquire that authority to build the line by the Great Southern and Western Railway (Killorglin Railway Transfer) Act 1881 (44 & 45 Vict. c. clxxxi), and opened the 12.5 mile rail link between Farranfore and Iveragh Road in Killorglin with the Irish gauge of on 15 January 1885.
 The line was extended by 27 mile to Valentia Harbour commencing in 1890 and formally opened on 12 September 1893.
 The branch line left the Mallow–Tralee line at Farranfore and headed west through some of Ireland's most spectacular scenery as it climbed through County Kerry's mountainous countryside, along Dingle Bay's southern shore.
 It served as the main transport system for the Iveragh Peninsula for 75 years.
 The last train departed Killorglin on 30 January 1960, and the line was closed on 1 February 1960.

 The Laune Viaduct in Killorglin, two tunnels, and the Gleensk Viaduct are still standing.
 Most of its other buildings have been demolished and their sites were used for other purposes.
 It was announced in June 2013 that the section of the disused and disassembled railway linking Cahirciveen to Reenard would be signed over by Irish Rail's parent company, CIÉ to Kerry County Council for building the 3.57 mile Fertha greenway, a combined walking and cycling path which features on Lonely Planet's best things to do in time.